nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

         input_ids[0, PREFIX_LEN:][mask_indices] = tokenizer.mask_token_id
 ```

-> **Note:** There are many different generation algorithms with these models.
-Our method doesn't take into account token confidence and can lead to indiscriminantly remasking "good" tokens.[^3]
->
-> Other methods include unmasking the top $k$ most confident tokens at each step, or unmasking all tokens above a given confidence threshold.
-Because these methods prioritize "revealing" the most confident tokens first, it tends to lead to more coherent output.
-> Both these methods never remask, which leads to nice formalization properties such as a simplified training objective.[^4]

 Here is an example output generation of the fine-tuned model after training on an H200 for 30 minutes (the first line is the initial prompt):

 ```